Biden on voting rights passage: 'I'm tired of being quiet!'

 Associated Press

-ATLANTA (AP) — President Joe Biden says that he supports changing Senate rules in order to pass voting rights legislation, declaring that changing the rules would be to protect the “heart and soul of our democracy.”
+ATLANTA (AP) — Pounding his fist for emphasis, President Joe Biden challenged senators on Tuesday to “stand against voter suppression,” urging them to change Senate rules in order to pass voting rights legislation that Republicans are blocking from debate and votes.

-Biden told a crowd in Atlanta that he’d been having quiet conversations with Senators for months over the two bills up for debate, stalled because there aren’t enough Republican votes to move them past filibuster to votes.
+Biden told a crowd in Atlanta that he’d been having quiet conversations with senators for months over the two bills — a lack of progress that has brought his criticism from activists in his own party.

-“I’m tired of being quiet!” he said, emphatically pounding the podium.
+“I’m tired of being quiet!” he shouted.
 “I will not yield.
-I will not flinch,” in the effort to protect democracy.
+I will not flinch.”

 Current rules require 60 votes to advance most legislation — a threshold that Senate Democrats can’t meet alone because they only have a 50-50 majority with Vice President Kamala Harris to break ties.
 Republicans unanimously oppose the voting rights measures.